By Monica Harvey for RTBR

 These are just some of the running workouts that you could include as your training for a race.
 Some runners find that they like having a set workout schedule for training.
 However, your workouts may look a little different depending on your mileage, what race you're training for or what aspects of running you'd like to focus on.
 Always do what works best for you and your body.

 Your running workouts will likely vary from week to week.
-If you're looking for a staring place, here's one way to schedule different workouts throughout the week:
+If you're looking for a starting place, here's one way to schedule different workouts throughout the week:

 - Monday - Long Run